Lossar/TDT05_colorization/README.md

 ### Colorful Image Colorization

+Colorful Image Colorization was regarded as one of the best black and white image colorization algorithms when it was released back in 2016.
+As mentioned in the subject introduction, this is what our project was heavily inspired by.
+Similarly to our algorithm, the training data is practically free, because any color photo can be used as a training example by separating its channels into input and superivsory signal.

 ![Image of Colorful Image Colorization prediction](imgs_out/ECCV_SIGGRAPH_test.png?raw=true "Colorful Image Colorization Prediction")

 ### DeOldify: Self-Supervision through proprietary NoGAN